openedx/edx-documentation/en_us/shared/students/SFD_enrolling.rst

      For more information about honor code certificates and verified certificates, see :ref:`Certificates`.

-3. When your dashboard opens, verify that you can see the new course in your list of courses.
+3. After you enroll in the course, your dashboard opens automatically.
+When your dashboard opens, verify that the new course appears in your list of courses.

 If you select **View Course** on your dashboard, the **Course Info** page for the course opens.
 If the course has already started, you can select the